andogq/jsBlog/posts/syntax.md

 # Images
 ![Alternate text](http://lorempixel.com/800/500/city/)
     ![Alternate text](http://lorempixel.com/800/500/city/)
-(Local images can also be used too)
+(May take a moment to load due to slow host.
+Local images can also be used too.)